 The first thing to know about writer’s block is: every writer experiences it.
 It’s like your mind becomes fuzzy.
 The harder you think the worse it gets.
 Your stuck.
-Your scene just is not coming together.
+The scene just is not coming together.
 Your dialog does not sound right.
 And where is your character going from here?

 Well, are you ready to try a new idea?
 We have 42 ideas.
 Skim through our list.
 Pick one or maybe two and try them.
 If they don’t work come back and pick another one.